 How do you keep an FFA rabbit project healthy?

 Hard work.
 That’s the key.
 Your FFA project will probably be successful if you work at it with dedication, and are willing to give it plenty of time.
 Don’t be discouraged if it doesn’t go well at first; it takes a surprisingly long time to get the hang of managing a rabbitry successfully.
 But that’s the value in FFA.
 It gives you a chance to learn how to care for rabbits with the help of mentors and peers.
-A couple of extensive rabbit keeping books, such as can be of tremendous help also.
+A couple of extensive rabbit keeping books, such as The Rabbit-Raising Problem Solver can be of tremendous help also.
 Good luck!